Synthetixio/synthetix-docs/content/contracts/FeePool.md

 Computes the fees (in sUSD) and rewards (in SNX) owed at the end of a recent fee period given an entry index and the percentage of total system debt owned.

-- `period` is an index into the [`recentFeePeriods`](#recentfeeperiods) array, thus 0 corresponds with the current period.
-- `debtEntryIndex` should be an index into the debt ledger which was added before the close of the specified fee period.
-- `ownershipPercentage` should be the percentage of the account's debt ownership at that `debtEntryIndex`.
-This is a [27-decimal fixed point number](SafeDecimalMath.md).

 ??? example "Details"